benardt/ML/README.md

 _Machine learning_ algorithm to locate o-ring component in engineering drawing.

-Segmentation algorithm with CNN (Convolutional neural network)
+Segmentation algorithm with CNN (Convolutional neural network).

+Project runs on _Google Colab_.

 ## 2. Problem of dataset